steveschnepp/blog.pwkf.org/_posts/2022-09-18-always-optimize-for-dummies.md

 > investigations/fixes when the whole team is back.

 [^1]: It *always* happens at inconvenient moments.
 Mostly because when it
-      happens at convenient ones, noone is remembering those, as they are quickly dealt with and become non-events.
+      happens at convenient ones, no-one is remembering those, as they are quickly dealt with and become non-events.

 Besides, even your future self is another person given enough time.